Sydney Girls High School: Departments

 For some subjects, clubs are formed for extension or to cater to specific interests within the subject.
 These include Art Club, Astronomy Club, Book Club, Coding Club, Social Justice Club, Maths Club, Film Club, Robotics Club, and Sustainability Club.

 Grounds, buildings, and facilities

 Margaret Varady Rowing Facility

 Since 1987, the SGHS Rowing Club has shared space with the UNSW Rowing Club and operated its rowing activities using the UNSW boatshed at Tarban Creek, near the Tarban Creek Bridge, Gladesville at Huntleys Point, New South Wales.
-Her Excellency, Professor Marie Bashir AC, CVO, Governor of NSW formally opened the new boatshed on 28 June 2009.
+Her Excellency, Professor Marie Bashir AC, CVO, Governor of NSW and 'old-girl' formally opened the new boatshed on 28 June 2009.

 The SGHS section of the boatshed was named the Margaret Varady Rowing Facility in honour of the contribution made by the former principal Margaret Varady towards schoolgirl rowing, including having been instrumental in securing the land and funding to build the boatshed.

 Ethel Turner Memorial Library

 The Ethel Turner Memorial Library, named in honour of the novelist Ethel Turner who was in the first enrolment in 1883, includes senior study and group work seminar rooms.
 The library is also a prime presentation space.
 Within the library precincts are non-fiction and fiction books, graphic novels, books in foreign languages to assist in LOTE study, and the school Archives.